Assistant Professor of Slavic Studies,

 Brown University

-Fenghi’s current book project focuses on the shaping of a specific kind of literary public sphere in Putin’s Russia.
+Fenghi’s current book project, tentatively entitled The Revolution Will Be Fictionalized: Postmodern Politics and Radical Literature in Putin’s Russia, focuses on the shaping of a specific kind of literary public sphere in Putin’s Russia.
 In contrast with an otherwise widespread depoliticization of society, the Putin era has witnessed a fundamental politicization of literature and literary institutions.
 Radical ideologies, both left- and right-wing, have become the subject matter of novels, poems, and literary debates.
 Reactionary phantasmagorias have been celebrated as “contemporary art,” and major highbrow publishers have come out with entire series about theories and practices of anarchism, terrorism, and revolution.
-Critics have debated political correctness and called each other fascists.
+Critics have debated political correctness, called each other fascists, and come out as “black-hundredists” (a term associated with the most brutal forms of ultranationalism and obscurantism).
 Most recently, the invasion of Ukraine has produced a renewed state of emergency, in which writers and public intellectuals are persecuted and declared foreign agents not just for expressing themselves against the war, but for not expressing their support for it.
 And questions are raised, both in Russia and globally, on whether more or less canonical authors may be instrumental to Russian imperialism.
-Drawing on textual analysis and on ethnographic research to be conducted online in Russia and on site in Germany, Latvia, and Georgia, Fenghi’s project investigates the meanings of this radicalization of the cultural field—which, the book tentatively argues, reflects a more or less conscious desire to reevaluate ideology and cling to the possibility of political imagination in the aftermath of the neoliberal disaster of the 1990s.
+Drawing on textual analysis and on ethnographic research to be conducted online in Russia and on site in Germany, Latvia, and Georgia, Fenghi’s project investigates the meanings of this radicalization of the cultural field—which, the book argues, reflects a more or less conscious desire to reevaluate ideology and cling to the possibility of political imagination in the aftermath of the neoliberal disaster of the 1990s.
 At the same time, the book explains how politicized fiction and literary debates have served as laboratories for political narratives and have reflected, and in many ways foretold, larger political processes in Russia and beyond.

 At Brown, Fenghi teaches courses on twentieth- and twenty-first-century Russian culture, literature, and politics, Russian language, gender and sexuality, nationalism and national identity.
 His academic interests include: Soviet and post-Soviet literature and film; post-Soviet politics and ideological discourses; postsocialism; Russian nationalism and national identity; cultural studies; cultural anthropology; postmodernism; visual and iconographic aspects of Soviet culture.